transdigiware/blockchain/vscode-extension.md

 1. Click **Deploy** to automatically install, approve, and commit the smart contract on all of the networks peers.
 2. (Optional) Use the **Perform commit** toggle to enable or disable committing this smart contract definition to the channel.
-3. (Optional) Use the **Additional peers to endorse commit transactions** dropdown to select or deselect any available additional peers you need to approve this smart contract definition.
+3. (Optional) Click **Additional peers to endorse commit transactions** to select or deselect any available additional peers that you need to approve this smart contract definition.

 **At this point, you smart contract is now "committed" on the channel.** If you have changed your smart contract code and then repackaged it, you can use the deploy view and follow the same steps as above to upgrade the smart contract definition that you have deployed to the network.

 ### Deploying your smart contract (channel application capability V1)
 {: #develop-vscode-deploy-smart-contract}

-Follow these steps if you have a V1 channel and a `.cds` smart contract package.
+Follow these steps if you have a channel that is configured with the application capability v1.x and a smart contract package that is in `.cds` format.

 To launch the deploy view:

 1. Check that you are connected to the network in the **Fabric Environments** pane.
-2. Expand the channel you want to deploy your smart contract to.
+2. Expand the channel that you want to deploy your smart contract to.
 2. Click **+ Deploy smart contract**.

 There are three steps to deploying a smart contract using the deploy view.